The platypus of the quantum channel zoo: Discussion of capacities of the platypus channels

 If we trace out $E$ from the above, we get a state of the form Eq.~(\ref{HoroPbit}) where $U_{00} = U_{01} = U_{10} = I$, $U_{11}$ is the swap operator, and $\sigma = |00\rangle \langle 00| + |01\rangle \langle 01|$.

-\item Both the private and the classical capacity satisfy the strong converse property.
+\item Both the private and the classical capacity of $\NC_s$ and $\MC_d$ satisfy the strong converse property.
 For the private capacity, the strong converse property is only known for (a) a subclass of degradable channels called generalized dephasing channels~\cite{TomamichelWildeEA17} (and for these channels, the quantum and private capacities coincide, $\QC = \PC$); (b) DSPT channels \cite{GaoJungeEA18}.
-The channel $\NC_s$ is provably non-degradable and not of DSPT form, and hence falls outside both classes.
-For the classical capacity, the strong converse is known for a number of channel classes: (a) erasure channels \cite{WildeWinter14}; (b) depolarizing channels, unital qubit channels, and the Holevo-Werner channel \cite{KoenigWehner09}; (c) entanglement-breaking and Hadamard channels \cite{WildeWinterEA14}; (d) DSPT channels \cite{GaoJungeEA18}.
-By the arguments made above, $\NC_s$ does not belong to any of these classes.
+Both $\NC_s$ and $\MC_d$ are provably non-degradable and not of DSPT form, and hence fall outside both classes.
+For the classical capacity, the strong converse is known for a number of channel classes: (a)~erasure channels \cite{WildeWinter14}; (b) depolarizing channels, unital qubit channels, and the Holevo-Werner channel \cite{KoenigWehner09}; (c) entanglement-breaking and Hadamard channels \cite{WildeWinterEA14}; (d) DSPT channels \cite{GaoJungeEA18}.
+By the arguments made above, neither $\NC_s$ nor $\MC_d$ belong to any of these classes.

-\item Finally, the coherent information $\QC^{(1)}(\NC_s)$ is additive relative to the spin alignment conjecture.
+\item Finally, the coherent information $\QC^{(1)}(\cdot)$ is additive for both $\NC_s$ and $\MC_d$ relative to the corresponding version of the spin alignment conjecture.
 The known classes of channels with additive coherent information are (a) less noisy channels \cite{Watanabe12} (which includes degradable channels \cite{DevetakShor05}); (b) anti-degradable channels; (c) PPT channels \cite{HorodeckiHorodeckiEA00}; (d) DSPT channels \cite{GaoJungeEA18}.
 The channel $\NC_s$ is neither degradable nor anti-degradable.
-Since PPT channels have vanishing quantum capacity, $\NC_s$ cannot be PPT either. \end{itemize}
+Since PPT channels have vanishing quantum capacity, $\NC_s$ and $\MC_d$ cannot be PPT either.